vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 ## Introduction

-The possibility of creating an interactive floor plan was for me the reason to start with Home Assistant.\
+The ability to create an interactive floor plan was the main reason I started using Home Assistant.\
-Before Home Assistant, I used an app to control some lights and see the temperatures and running Node-RED to automate stuff.
+Previously, I used an app to control lights and monitor temperatures, alongside Node-RED for automation.\
-After I added more and more sensors to my network, it wasn't possible to get a quick overview anymore.
+However, as I added more sensors to my network, it became increasingly difficult to get a quick overview of everything.

-To solve that, I was looking for a solution and I found some videos about the floor plan possibilities in Home Assistant.
+Searching for a solution, I discovered videos showcasing the floor plan capabilities of Home Assistant.\
-In a floor plan, you can add a lot of information on what's happening in each room with icons, colors and overlays.
+With a floor plan, you can visualize detailed information about each room using icons, colors, and overlays.\
-This gives you a quick overview around the house, so I started creating my own interactive floor plan.
+This provides a clear and comprehensive overview of your home, which inspired me to create my own interactive floor plan.

-An example of what it could look like.
+Here’s an example of what it might look like.\
-Yes, it looks very messy with all those icons and labels, but it gives a quick overview of all the sensors in the whole house.
+Although it may seem cluttered with icons and labels, it offers a quick overview of all sensors throughout the house.\
-Also, I know each room and what each icon means, so this image is logic and clear for me and not messy.
+Since I know each room and the meaning of every icon, the layout is logical and easy to understand for me.

 <a href="images_floorplan/floorplan_appartment.jpg">
 <img src="images_floorplan/floorplan_appartment.jpg" alt="floor plan example" width="300px"></a>